by Bill McBride on 1/16/2015 09:15:00 AM

 From the Fed: Industrial production and Capacity Utilization

-Industrial production edged down 0.1 percent in October after having advanced 0.8 percent in September.
-In October, manufacturing output increased 0.2 percent for the second consecutive month.
-The index for mining declined 0.9 percent and the output of utilities moved down 0.7 percent.
-At 104.9 percent of its 2007 average, total industrial production in October was 4.0 percent above its level of a year earlier.
-Capacity utilization for the industrial sector decreased 0.3 percentage point in October to 78.9 percent, a rate that is 1.2 percentage points below its long-run (1972–2013) average.Click on graph for larger image.
+Industrial production decreased 0.1 percent in December after rising 1.3 percent in November.
+The decrease in December reflected a sharp drop in the output of utilities, as warmer-than-usual temperatures reduced demand for heating; excluding utilities, industrial production rose 0.7 percent.
+Manufacturing posted a gain of 0.3 percent for its fourth consecutive monthly increase.
+The index for mining increased 2.2 percent after falling in the previous two months.
+At 106.5 percent of its 2007 average, total industrial production in December was 4.9 percent above its level of a year earlier.
+For the fourth quarter of 2014 as a whole, industrial production advanced at an annual rate of 5.6 percent, with widespread gains among the major market and industry groups.
+Capacity utilization for the industrial sector decreased 0.3 percentage point in December to 79.7 percent, a rate that is 0.4 percentage point below its long-run (1972–2013) average.Click on graph for larger image.

 Note: y-axis doesn't start at zero to better show the change.